-Restricted Unit Awards
+Time Restricted Unit Awards

-During the year ended December 31, 2014, we granted restricted unit awards in the form of common units to certain of our executive officers which vest over a specified period of time, usually between one to three years, with vesting based on continued employment as of each applicable vesting date.
+We grant restricted unit awards in the form of common units to certain employees which vest over a specified period of time, usually between one to three years, with vesting based on continued employment as of each applicable vesting date.
 Award recipients are entitled to distributions subject to the same restrictions as the underlying common unit.
 The awards are classified as equity awards, and are accounted for at fair value at grant date.

-The following table presents a summary of activity for the year ended December 31, 2014:
+The following table presents a summary of activity on the Time Restricted Unit Awards for the years ended December 31:

-Restrict ed Stock Units

-(Units in whole numbers) Number of Units Grant-Date Average Fair Value per Unit (1)

-Nonvested at December 31, 2013 \$ -
+2 2014 (Units in whole numbers) Number of Units value per Unit of Average Fair Value per Unit Number of Units Ave ant-Date rage Fair e per Unit Unvested at the beginning of year 15,859 \$ 25.23 - \$ - Granted (1) 8,347 22.51 19,960 25.01 Vested (24,206) 24.06 (4,101) 25.54 Unvested at the end of the year \$ - 15,859 \$ 25.23

-Granted (2) 19,960 25.01

-Vested (4,101) 25.54

-Nonvested at December 31, 2014 15,859 \$ 25.23

 (1) Determined by dividing the aggregate grate date fair value of awards by the number of awards issued.
+No estimated forfeiture rate was applied to the awards as all awards granted vested as of December 31, 2015.
+There were no time restricted unit awards granted as of December 31, 2013.

-TR Performance Unit Awards
+Total Return Performance Unit Awards

-During the year ended December 31, 2014, we granted time restricted unit performance awards ("TR Performance Unit Awards") to certain of our executive officers.
-The TR Performance Unit awards represent the right to receive a number of common units at a future date based on the achievement of market-based performance requirements in accordance with the TR Unit Performance Award agreement, and also include Distribution Equivalent Rights ("DERs").
+We grant TR Performance Unit Awards to certain employees.
+The TR Performance Unit Awards represent the right to receive a number of common units at a future date based on the achievement of market-based performance requirements in accordance with the TR Unit Performance Award agreement, and also include Distribution Equivalent Rights ("DERs").
 DERs are the right to receive an amount equal to the accumulated cash distributions made during the period with respect to each common unit issued upon vesting.
 The TR Performance Unit Awards vest at the end of the performance period, usually between two to three years from the date of the grant.
-The DERs are forfeitable and vest with the TR Performance Unit Awards.
 Performance is measured on the achievement of a specified level of total return, or TR, relative to the TR of a peer group comprised of other limited partnerships.
 The potential payout ranges from 0 - 200% of the grant target quantity and is adjusted based on our TR performance relative to the peer group

-We utilized a Monte Carlo Simulation model to estimate the grant date fair value of TR Performance Unit Awards, with market conditions, granted to employees, which requires the input of highly subjective assumptions, including expected volatility and expected distribution yield.
+We utilized a Monte Carlo simulation model to estimate the grant date fair value of TR Performance Unit Awards granted to employees.
+These type of awards, with market conditions, require the input of highly subjective assumptions, including expected volatility and expected distribution yield.
 Historical and implied volatilities were used in estimating the fair value of these awards.

-The following table presents a summary of activity for the year ended December 31, 2014:
+The following table presents a summary of activity on the TR Performance Unit Awards for the years ended December 31: